floraison/flor/doc/procedures/concurrence.md

   like `{"0_1"=>{"ret"=>12}, "0_2"=>{"ret"=>21}, "0_3"=>{"ret"=>6}}`.
 * _branch_count_ simply contains the count of branches.
 It should be superior or equal to the size of _rets_ and _replies_.

+### merge: and string values

+By default, the merge technique is a deep merge favouring the first branches to reply.
+By passing a string value to merge:/merger:/on_merge: one can select a different merge technique.

+* "first" (the default) - the first branch to reply has priority in the deep  #   merge
+* "last" - the last branch to reply has priority in the deep merge
+* "top" or "north" - the branch are prioritized in the order they are in the flow definition
+* "bottom" or "south" - the branch are prioritized in the reverse order of the flow definition

+Adding "plain" (for example "south plain") tells the "concurrence" not to use a deep merge but the plain/vanilla merge found in Ruby.

+"north plain" can be abbreviated to "np", "bottom" to "b", "first plain" to "fp", etc...

 ## on_merge (non-attribute)